 Table of Contents

-- Trail Hierarchy
+- Quick Reference: Trail Hierarchy

 - How to Play a Trail for Maximum Value: A Step-by-Step Guide

-- Step 1: Leverage the Blind Phase
+- Step 1: Extend the Blind Phase

-- Step 2: Strategic Sideshow Management
+- Step 2: The Subtle Transition

-- Step 3: The Controlled Showdown
+- Step 3: Strategic Sideshow Management

 - Scenario-Based Recommendations